Secure Check Fail Bootloader: How to Fix Safely

 While this message can look intimidating, it usually doesn’t mean your phone is permanently damaged.
 In most cases, the problem occurs because Android’s security system detects firmware files that don’t match what the device expects during startup.

-Whether the error appeared after a failed update, an interrupted Odin flash, rooting attempt, or installing a custom ROM, this guide will walk you through the safest recovery methods while minimizing the risk of data loss.
+Whether the error appeared after a failed update, an interrupted Odin flash, a rooting attempt, or installing a custom ROM, this guide will walk you through the safest recovery methods while minimizing the risk of data loss.

-What Is “Secure Check Fail: Bootloader”?
+What is “Secure Check Fail: Bootloader”?

 When you power on an Android device, a security process called Verified Boot checks whether critical system files have been modified or corrupted before Android loads.
 If the bootloader detects a mismatch, it stops the startup process and displays: